bujojo16/obfuskey/README.md

 ***

-For standalone executables made from this Python program, go to [obfuskey_executables](https://github.com/bujojo16/obfuskey_executables)
+For standalone executables made from this Python program, go to [obfuskey\_executables](https://github.com/bujojo16/obfuskey_executables)

 ***
+//TODO: normal mode and paranoid mode with Tails and link to Tails website
 ## Table of content
 1. How to use
 1.1 Prerequirements